celso-henrique/socket-server/README.md

-# socket-server
+# Socket.io Server
-Socket server for DIO lesson
+Socket.io server for DIO lesson.

 # Install
 Clone this repository and install it dependencies with this command: